19 Types of Garnish for Top-Tier Plating & Presentation

 Purees of fruits and vegetables are also commonly used to garnish dishes.
 They can either be poured over like a sauce or spread out on the platter.
 Tomato puree is a highly popular garnish.
 Purees can bring flavor, texture and color to the dish.

 Nuts are a great option as types of garnishes, in both dessert and savory dishes.
 Roasted and/or sliced nuts are great with ice cream, in cakes and their types of frosting, a range of sweet dishes, as well as in rice dishes.
 Seeds are another great option, either raw or roasted.
+Too add an interesting flavor, choose various types of pecans before other nuts.

 Off late, the trend of using edible flowers to garnish dishes has taken over many professional kitchens around the world.
 Chefs use a range of delicious flowers, ranging from types of jasmine flowers to pansies to calendula, as a garnish.